robbmcleod/pyfastnoisesimd/README.rst

     pip install pyfastnoisesimd

+Parallelism is further enhanced by the use of ``concurrent.futures`` to multi-thread the generation of noise for large arrays.
+Thread scaling is generally in the range of 50-90 %, depending largely on the vectorized instruction set used.
+The number of threads, defaults to the number of virtual cores on the system.
+The ideal number of threads is typically the number of physical cores, irrespective of Intel Hyperthreading®.

 Source and Windows Python 3.6 wheels are provided.

 Here is a simple example to generate Perlin-style noise on a 3D rectilinear